-165 Standards from Hauri et al. (2002), Koga et al. (2003), and Aubaud et al. (2007) were run 166 at the beginning of each analytical session.
-The basaltic glass standards ALV-519-4-1, WOK-28-167 3, ALV-1654-3, ALV-1833-1, ALV-1833-11, and ALV-1846-12, calibrated by Hauri et al. 168 (2002), were run first.
-Volatile concentrations and silica contents for these glasses are listed in 169 Table 2.
-Since these glasses contain higher concentrations of water than the NAM standards, 170 they are generally easier to measure and a good first estimate of machine conditions.
-171 Standards used for measuring water in orthopyroxene were Opx A288, India Enstatite, 172 KBH- 1, and ROM-273-OG2.
-Clinopyroxene standards were ROM-271-10, PMR-53, ROM-173 271-16, and ROM-271-21.
+ROM-271-10, PMR-53, ROM-271-16, and ROM-271-21.
 Compositions and references for these standards are in Table 3.
-Most of these standards have been calibrated with FTIR (Koga et al., 2003; Aubaud et al., 2007).
+Most of these standards have been calibrated with FTIR (Koga et al. 2003; Aubaud et al. 2007).
 Importantly, however, the orthopyroxene KBH-1 and the clinopyroxene PMR-53 were measured by vacuum manometry by Bell et al. (1995) and thus provide calibration anchor points that are independent of FTIR integration methods and choice of absorption coefficients.
-PMR-53 is known to fall off the calibration curve for clinopyroxene (possible reasons are discussed in Mosenfelder and Rossman, 2013b), but until more absolute measurements of water in clinopyroxene are made, this remains an unresolved issue.
+PMR-53 is known to fall off the calibration curve for clinopyroxene (possible reasons are discussed in Mosenfelder and Rossman 2013b), but until more absolute measurements of water in clinopyroxene are made, this remains an unresolved issue.

-181 Calibration curves were constructed using a weighted least squares linear regression of 182 water content versus the ${}^{16}O^{1}H/{}^{30}Si$ counts ratio and forced through the origin.
-The regression 183 was done in MATLAB using the function lscov with a weight assigned to each point.
-Weighting 184 was based on the uncertainty in the accepted FTIR or manometry values for water content.
-The uncertainty in the ${}^{16}O^{1}H/{}^{30}Si$ count ratio was excluded because it was much smaller than the uncertainty in the accepted values.
+Calibration curves were constructed using a weighted least-squares linear regression of water content vs. the 16O1H/30Si counts ratio and forced through the origin.
+The regression was done in MATLAB using the function lscov with a weight assigned to each point.
+Weighting was based on the uncertainty in the accepted FTIR or manometry values for water content.
+The uncertainty in the 16O1H/30Si count ratio was excluded because it was much smaller than the uncertainty in the accepted values.
 The 1 σ standard error on the calibration slope was typically around 4% for orthopyroxene and around 12% for clinopyroxene.
-The higher error in the slope for the clinopyroxene calibration was due to the relatively wide spread of standards around the calibration line, a consistent characteristic of these standards also observed by Mosenfelder and Rossman (2013b).
+The higher error in the slope for the calibration line, a consistent characteristic of these standards also observed by Mosenfelder and Rossman (2013b).

-191 Water contents of one of the orthopyroxene standards (India Enstatite) and three of the 192 clinopyroxene standards (PMR-53, ROM-271-16, and ROM-271-21) were analyzed by Aubaud 193 et al. (2009) using three different FTIR calibrations (Paterson, 1982; Bell et al., 1995; 194 Libowitzky and Rossman, 1997), as well as by elastic recoil detection analysis (ERDA).
-Since 195 India Enstatite is the only common orthopyroxene standard between Aubaud et al. (2009) and the 196 DTM standards used in this study, we have used the values for this standard from Koga et al. 197 (2003), which is based on the Bell et al. (1995) FTIR calibration for orthopyroxene (Table 3).
-198 For clinopyroxene, the results of the Aubaud et al. (2009) analyses differ dramatically from each 199 other depending on the FTIR calibration and the technique, similar to the results of Mosenfelder 200 and Rossman (2013b) on an overlapping set of standards.
-These differences have large effects on 201 the calculated calibration slope, and thus the calculated water contents of new samples.
-We have 202 chosen to continue using values calculated by Koga et al. (2003) and Aubaud et al. (2007) based 203 on the Bell et al. (1995) FTIR calibration (Table 3).
-This allows for direct comparisons to be 204 made with many FTIR datasets for water in diopsides and calcium-rich augites, which mainly 205 use the Bell calibration (e.g., Grant et al., 2007; Bonadiman et al., 2009; Xia et al., 2010; Doucet 206 et al., 2014; Peslier and Bizimis, 2015).
-Published SIMS datasets also often use standards based 207 on the Bell et al. (1995) calibration to measure water in pyroxenes (e.g., Warren and Hauri,
+Water contents of one of the orthopyroxene standards (India Enstatite) and three of the clinopyroxene standards (PMR-53, ROM-271-16, and ROM-271-21) were analyzed by Aubaud et al. (2009) using three different FTIR calibrations (Paterson 1982; Bell et al. 1995; Libowitzky and Rossman 1997), as well as by elastic recoil detection analysis (ERDA).
+Since India Enstatite is the only common orthopyroxene standard between Aubaud et al. (2009) and the DTM standards used in this study, we have used the values for this standard from Koga et al. (2003), which is based on the Bell et al. (1995) FTIR calibration for orthopyroxene (Table 3).
+For clinopyroxene, the results of the Aubaud et al. (2009) analyses differ dramatically from each other depending on the FTIR calibration and the technique, similar to the results of Mosenfelder and Rossman (2013b) on an overlapping set of standards.
+These differences have large effects on the calculated calibration slope, and thus the calculated water contents of new samples.
+We have chosen to continue using